jnorell/train-spam-scanner/README.rspamd.md

 ## train-spam-scanner with rspamd setup on Debian 10

 This is is a brief setup for use with rspamd on a Debian 10 box acting as an ISPConfig mail server; setup for other systems will be similar.
 Note if using ISPConfig that any customizations made to dovecot or rspamd config files need to be made to any corresponding conf-custom templates, or they will be overwritten in future ISPConfig updates.
+The config below uses the dovecot_custom.conf.master template introduced in 3.2.3.

 Start with a working ISPConfig mail server with rspamd running.